 Since all trades go through Binance, the exchange effectively has the ability to steer order flow toward the highest bidder.

-Binance collaborates with some of the best crypto brokers in the world to provide them with services like account management, order matching, the API and Widget Broker, individualised marketing advice, and settlement systems.
+Binance collaborates with some of the best crypto brokers in the world to provide them with services like account management, order matching, the API and Widget Broker, individualized marketing advice, and settlement systems.

 Binance began operations in September 2019 and has since expanded to cooperate with more than 570 partners in 30 countries.

-Because of how the programme is designed, the broker will be able to devote all of its attention to attracting new customers and expanding the amount of assets that are under its management.
+Because of how the programme is designed, the broker will be able to devote all of its attention to attracting new customers and expanding the number of assets that are under its management.

 In order to become a broker partner, a company needs to have at least 20,000 users (this number can include crypto investors, but is not limited to them) and produce at least 1,000 BTC in monthly trading volume.

-Again, this is one among the Binance revenue resources from which it benefits because of the trading fees it charges.
+Again, this is one of the Binance revenue resources from which it benefits because of the trading fees it charges.
 The broker may receive compensation equal to sixty percent of the total fee.

 Also, 10% of the program’s earnings will be distributed among Binance’s top 10 broker partners based on trading volume.